rusty-bits/octool/README.md

 'G' `go` (capital G) - make an OUTPUT/EFI/OC folder from the config.plist
  - if `OpenCanopy.efi` is enabled it will copy the OcBinaryData Resources to `OUTPUT/EFI/OC/Resources`
- - if Misc->Security->Vault is set to Basic or Secure, octool will compute the required files and sign the `OpenCore.efi` if needed
+ - if `Misc > Security > Vault` is set to `Basic` or `Secure`, octool will compute the required files and sign the `OpenCore.efi` if needed
- - right now, octool will ignore resources that it doesn't know unless they are placed in the INPUT folder, it will print out a warning, but it will not make a change to the config.plist for the unknown resource
+ - octool will ignore resources that it doesn't know unless they are placed in the INPUT folder, it will print out a warning, but it will not make a change to the config.plist for the unknown resource
  - any file placed in the `INPUT` folder will take priority and will be used for the `OUTPUT/EFI`, even if a more recent version of that resource is available elsewhere.
 This is good for using a specific version of a kext, for example, or for using a specific SSDT or USBMap
  - lastly, it will again validate the `OUTPUT/EFI/OC/config.plist` file with ocvalidate

 'i' show `info` of highlighted item.
  - If item is resource such as a kext or driver, octool will show the source of the file it will place in the `OUTPUT/EFI` folder.
- - If the highlighted item is a field of the config.plist, octool will show the description and info from the corresponding [Acidanthera](https://github.com/acidanthera) `Configuration.tex` file.
+ - Otherwise, octool will show the description and info from the corresponding [Acidanthera](https://github.com/acidanthera) `Configuration.tex` file.

 'K' `Key` - capital K - edit the name of the highlighted key

-'M' `merge` - capital M - will add missing fields to the `config.plist` if they are in the `Sample.plist` without changing any existing fields.
+'M' `merge` - capital M - will add missing fields to the `config.plist` from the `Sample.plist` without changing any existing fields.
- - this command, coupled with its companion Purge command (capital P) will update a config.plist when any OpenCore plist format changes occur
+ - this command, coupled with its companion Purge command (capital P) will update a config.plist when OpenCore plist format changes occur

 'n' `next` - jump to the next found item if more than one occurance was found

-'P' `purge` - Capital P - removes fields from the config.plist that are not in the Sample.plist
+'P' `purge` - Capital P - removes fields from the `config.plist` that are not in the `Sample.plist`
- - this command, coupled with it's companion merge command (capital M) will update a config.plist when any OpenCore changes occur
+ - this command, coupled with it's companion merge command (capital M) will update a config.plist when OpenCore plst format changes occur

 'p' `paste` - places the last deleted or modified etc. item into the plist (for those familiar with vi commands)
  - if pasting into a dictionary, `octool` will append `-copy` to the pasted item

-'q' `quit` - if unsaved changes were made to the `config.plist` octool will show a warning and allow changes to be saved or ignored
+'q' `quit` - if unsaved changes were made to the `config.plist` octool will show a warning so changes can be saved

 'r' `reset` - if a single item is selected, reset its value to the same as the `Sample.plist` value
  - if a section is highlighted, reset the whole section to the same as the section in the `Sample.plist`